rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 Succeeded
 ```

-This file can now be uploaded to the registry.
-If your repository is configured as private, so that authentication is required, the `copy` command offers various options to support this case.
-Options like e.g. `--registry-ca-cert-path`, `--registry-username` and `--registry-password`.
+This file can now be uploaded to e.g. a private registry using the option `--to-repo`.
+If your repository is configured as private, so that authentication is required, the `copy` command offers various options to support this case too.

+Options are e.g. `--registry-ca-cert-path`, `--registry-username` and `--registry-password`.

 ```shell
 imgpkg copy --tar csi-provisioner-v222.tar --to-repo harbor.jarvis.tanzu/xyz/csi-smb --registry-ca-cert-path=ca.crt